saladproblems/CCM-Core/README.md

 	* All output should work with built-in CIM functionality - Get-CimInstance, Set-CimInstance, Remove-CimInstance, Invoke-CimMethod should work with output
 * Every function should have Filter and Property parameters
 * Use format and type files to manipulate output without changing object types

+When Contributing:
+* When contributing to the module please update the .PS1, ps1xml, etc. files, but not the PSD1 or PSM1 directly.
+I'm working on improving my pipeline, and the supporting files like the manifest/module are created dynamically from the .ps1 files, so any manual changes to the PSM1 are ultimately overwritten

 ### Primary Functions:
 - Add-CCMMembershipDirect